Condition Care Guide

 What therapies does Dr. Weil recommend for nail fungus?

-Dr. Weil has always recommended using tea tree oil, a natural disinfectant sold at health food stores, for nail fungus.
+Dr. Weil has always recommended using tea tree oil, a natural disinfectant sold at health food stores, as a home remedy for toenail fungus and fingernail fungus.
 Here, too, you won't get speedy results.
 Paint the oil on affected nails twice a day for at least two months.
-The nail has to grow out for the fungus to be eradicated, so you may not see results for a year.
+The nail has to grow out for the toenail fungus to be eradicated, so you may not see results for a year.
 An alternative remedy is grapefruit seed extract used the same way as tea tree oil - twice a day for at least two months.
 Eating 1-2 cloves of raw garlic a day may also be helpful over time as garlic has significant anti-fungal properties.

 Vinegar has been used traditionally to ward off nail fungus.
 Evidence of efficacy is sketchy at best, but you could try soaking your feet in 1 part vinegar to 2 parts warm water for 15 - 20 minutes daily.